futufeld/brainfunc/README.md

 #### Managing IO Actions

-The relevance of this abstraction to Brainfunc (other than the simplification of `nextCursor` made possible by `do` notation) is that all data in Haskell that is associated with IO operations exists in the `IO` context, and we can manipulate that data using `do` notation.
-For example, the following functions enable input from and output to the terminal:
+The relevance of this abstraction to Brainfunc (other than the simplification of `nextCursor` made possible by `do` notation) is that all data in Haskell that is associated with IO operations exists in the `IO` context, and that pattern matching on values in the `IO` context is not possible.
+As such, `do` notation not only provides a concise syntax for manipulating values that exist in an `IO` context but also enables that manipulation to occur.
+For example, the following functions permit obtaining input from and providing output to the terminal:

 ```
 getLine :: IO String        -- Returns a String obtained from terminal input